Photo, right, by Catherine Haug

 This menu includes the following categories:

-- Foods for Cats and Dogs
+- Foods for Pets

-- Homemade Foods for Cats (still experimenting)
+- Raw and Homemade Foods for Cats (still experimenting)

-- Homemade Foods for Dogs (not yet)
+- Raw and Homemade Foods for Dogs (not yet)

 - Homemade Remedies, Treatments for Cats, Dogs